-The Chief Executive Officer of the Company
+The President of the Company

-The Chief Executive Officer is a person who solely performs the functions of the executive body of the Company.
-The Chief Executive Officer is elected by the Board of Directors.
-The Chief Executive Officer is obliged to implement the decisions of the General Shareholders Meeting and the Board of Directors.
-The Chief Executive Officer is entitled to make decisions on any matters relating to the activity of the Company that are not, under the JSC Law, other legislative acts of Kazakhstan or the Charter, within the competence of other bodies or officers of the Company.
+The President is a person who solely performs the functions of the executive body of the Company.
+According to the Charter, the President is elected by the General Shareholders Meeting.
+The President is obliged to implement the decisions of the General Shareholders Meeting and the Board of Directors.
+The President is entitled to make decisions on any matters relating to the activity of the Company that are not, under the JSC Law, other legislative acts of Kazakhstan or the Charter, within the competence of other bodies or officers of the Company.

-See "Directors, Management and Corporate Governance" for more information on the competence of the Chief Executive Officer.
+See "Directors, Management and Corporate Governance" for more information on the competence of the President.